ezrahall1/creating-Docker-image/README.md

 <h1>Creating Docker Image</h1>

 <h2>Description</h2>
-This project I install the docker engine on an EC2 Instance and use this to create the image.
+This project demonstrate how I install Docker engine on an EC2 Instance and use this to create the Docker image.
 <br />

 <h2>Services Used</h2>

 - <b>EC2</b>
--

 <h2>Environments Used </h2>

 - <b>AWS</b>